-NEWINGTON, N.H. -- Watch out for scam artists.
-That is the warning issued by officials of the Federal Emergency Management Agency (FEMA) and the Maine Bureau of Emergency Management.
+ROCKFORD, Ill. -- Watch out for scam artists.
+That is the warning issued by officials with the Illinois Emergency Management Agency (IEMA), the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA).

-"Unfortunately in disaster situations, scam artists are often ready to take advantage of the misfortunes of others," said Kenneth Clark, FEMA federal coordinating officer for the floods.
-"People should be especially alert for phone or door-to-door solicitors who hand out flyers and promise to speed up the insurance or building permit process, and those who ask for large cash deposits or advance payments in full."
+"Unfortunately in disaster situations, scam artists are often ready to take advantage of the misfortunes of others," said IEMA Director Andrew Velasquez, III.
+"People should be especially alert for phone or door-to-door solicitors who hand out flyers and promise to speed up the insurance or building permit process and those who ask for large cash deposits or advance payments in full."

 - Get a written estimate.
 Compare services and prices before making a final decision.
 Also, read the fine print.
 Some contractors charge a fee for a written estimate, which is often applied to the cost of subsequent repairs they make.